 To help you make the best investments in fasteners for your next project, here’s a thorough guide to screw thread terminology:

-- External Threads: External threads (ie: male threads) mean the threads are on the bolts or screws.
+External Threads: External threads (ie: male threads) mean the threads are on the bolts or screws.
 Threads are sometimes on the nuts rather than the bolts or screws.

-- Internal Threads: Internal threads (ie: female threads) mean the threads are on the nuts rather than the bolts or screws.
+Internal Threads: Internal threads (ie: female threads) mean the threads are on the nuts rather than the bolts or screws.

-- Machine Screw Threads: Machine screw threads are unique in that they are specially designed to mate with threads on nuts or threads present in tapped holes.
+Machine Screw Threads: Machine screw threads are unique in that they are specially designed to mate with threads on nuts or threads present in tapped holes.
 Not self-tapping threads.

-- Spaced Threads: Spaced threads are designed to form their own threads in pre-drilled holes.
+Spaced Threads: Spaced threads are designed to form their own threads in pre-drilled holes.
 You’ll most often find spaced threads on self-tapping, wood and coach screws.

-- Lag Screws: Lag screws are just one example of screws that form their own thread in pre-drilled holes.
+Lag Screws: Lag screws are just one example of screws that form their own thread in pre-drilled holes.
 Typically, coach screws are used to fasten metal to wood.

-- Self-Tapping Screws: Self-tapping screws are threaded to create their own holes when installed.
+Self-Tapping Screws: Self-tapping screws are threaded to create their own holes when installed.
 They form a matching thread in whatever material they are installed into.
 This makes using self-tapping screws incredibly efficient.

-- Thread-Forming Screws: Used with plastic materials, thread-forming screws feature two separate threads: one high and one low.
+Thread-Forming Screws: Used with plastic materials, thread-forming screws feature two separate threads: one high and one low.
 This makes the pullout strength higher while also ensuring plastic does not crack or otherwise break.

 Type U Screws: Type U screws include an unusual spiral thread that is most often driven with a hammer into materials like plastic and metal casings.

 Wood Screws: Wood screws feature a tapered shank with sharp threading.

 Additional Fastener Terminology

-Here are a few additional terms related to screws and threading that are helpful to know:
+Here are a few additional terms related screws and threading that are helpful to know:

-Major Diameter: This refers to the diameter of a screw including the raised helix’s height.
-Measure using a slot gauge or a caliper rule.
+Major Diameter: This refers to the diameter of a screw including the raised helix’s height like an imaginary cylinder around the thread.
+It is measured using a slot gauge or a caliper rule.
 You can only measure major diameter with an external thread screw

-- Minor Diameter: Minor diameter is a screw’s diameter measured at the base or root of the thread at the innermost part of the screw.
+Minor Diameter: Minor diameter is a screw’s diameter measured at the base or root of the thread at the innermost part of the screw.
 You need specialized equipment to measure the minor diameter accurately.

-- Effective Diameter: The effective diameter is essentially the average of the major and minor diameters.
+Effective Diameter: The effective diameter is essentially the average of the major and minor diameters.
 It is measured halfway up the raised helix, and, again, you need specialized equipment to get an accurate sense of a screw’s effective diameter.

 Pitch: The pitch is the distance between two threads on the same screw.

 Crest: The crest is the height of an external thread.
 Or, you can find the crest by subtracting minor diameter from major diameter.
 The crest is the difference between the two.

 Thread angles: The thread angle is the actual angle of both flanks of a screw.
 Symmetrical threads indicate that both sides of the thread are angled to the same degree.
 It’s common for thread angles to be referred to as simply “the flank.”

 Free High-Quality Fastener Samples From All Points Fasteners

 Using our quick reference guide, you can effortlessly determine which screw thread is right for your application.
-If you’re still uncertain about which screw is right for you, we encourage you to request a free sample of our stocked items.
+If you’re still uncertain about which screw is right for you, we encourage you to request a free sample of our stocked items or reach out to us and talk with an expert.
 We’re ready to go above and beyond to help your source the exact fasteners you need for your project.
 Browse our site today to discover the best high-quality fasteners in the industry and visit our blog for more helpful advice Call All Points Fasteners today to speak with a knowledgeable staff member who will be happy to answer all your questions.